 Alcohol contains empty calories.
 There is no nutritional benefit for that 355kj glass of champers you enjoyed.
 You also tend to throw caution to the wind and make less healthy food choices after a few drinks, as well as the next day.
 Your liver has the job of metabolising alcohol, as well as generating energy.
 You won’t have the best exercise session at 6 am if your liver is still dealing with alcohol from the night before.
 Enjoy a couple of drinks a night, avoid high-calorie beers and mixers and keep 3 days per week alcohol-free, especially before training.

 How do you take your coffee – if it’s 7 cups a day, with milk and sugar and make-it-a-large habit, you may need to re-think.
 Many nutritionists agree a coffee per day won’t do you any harm and may actually have some health benefits.
 However, bear in mind the calorie content of what goes into your coffee.
 Also, ensure you do not skip meals, using caffeine to give you energy when what your body really needs is nutritious food to fuel it for the day’s activities.

 The huge amount of sugar in soft drinks causes a massive blood sugar and subsequent insulin spike with all excess calories stored as fat.
 And don’t even get us started on the chemicals.
 The problem is fizzy drinks are addictive.

 They increase dopamine production stimulating the pleasure centre of your brain.
-Choosing diet aft drinks gets rid of the calories, but research suggests artificial sweeteners tend to make you crave more sugary food and can therefore contribute to weight gain and you are still getting a big concoction of unwanted chemicals.
+Choosing diet aft drinks gets rid of the calories, but research suggests artificial sweeteners tend to make you crave more sugary food and which can then contribute to weight gain and you are still getting a big concoction of unwanted chemicals.
 There’s only one strategy here – keep your soft drinks few and far between.